karrioapi/karrio/docs/development/extending.md

 The question we are most asked is: **How to add a custom carrier?**

-We have experimented and studied approximately ~25 shipping carriers API/web services to design the Purplship structure as is.
+We have experimented and studied approximately ~25 shipping carriers API/web services to design the purplship structure as is.

-The good news is that making adding a custom carrier easy fits perfectly in Purplship vision.
+The good news is that making adding a custom carrier easy fits perfectly in purplship vision.

 !!! caution
     To integrate a custom carrier at this stage, you will need: